coreruleset/auto-decoding-plugin/README.md

 feature makes use of these by transforming / decoding every `ARGS` with the full series of transformations.
-If the transforming / decoding changed the payload (a hint that it was actually encoded), then (and only then) will the transformed / decoded parameter is examined by CRS.
+If the transforming / decoding changed the payload (a hint that it was actually encoded), then (and only then) will the transformed / decoded parameter be examined by CRS.

 E.g.: A transformation is the base64 decoding of a parameter: